tomlouden/SPIDERMAN/docs/brightness_maps.rst

 Spherical Harmonics
 -----------------------

 A spherical harmonics model, the user can specify the co-eficients for as many terms as desired.
 Spherical harmonics models are useful, since they do not make any physical assumptions about the distribution you wish to recover.
 It can be useful to check the results of a physically motivated model against the results of a spherical harmonic fit.
+Called with "spherical".

 main parameters: